How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 In fact, as I was writing about Messi’s impact on Inter Miami, I noticed something remarkable happening in real time: another transformation was unfolding in college football.

 A 62‑year‑old football coach from James Madison University, Curt Cignetti, was hired by Indiana.
-This was a program that entered 2025 with more all‑time losses (715) than any other Football Bowl Subdivision 1 team.
+The IU Football program at the time had more all‑time losses (715) than any other Football Bowl Subdivision 1 team.
 In less than 12 months, Indiana went from 3-9 to 11-2.
 In less than 24 months, they reached 13-0 and became Big Ten champions.[3][4][5]

 That’s right.
 Coach Cignetti took Indiana University football from the bottom to near the top in one year, and to the top in the second!